-HOME SUPPORTERS ABOUT DONATIONS EVENTS SHOP VISITS CONTACT OUR COLLECTION
+HOME SUPPORTERS ABOUT DONATIONS EVENTS SHOP VISITS WEDDING HIRE OUR COLLECTION CONTACT

-Returning for our 14th year (the 13th having been a Covid compliant trip shared virtually via Facebook), the Kingsbridge Running Day on Saturday 18th September will, once again operate a range of routes with a variety of vintage buses and coaches for the public to enjoy.
+Returning for our 14th year (the 13th having been a Covid compliant trip shared virtually via Facebook), the Kingsbridge Running Day on Saturday 18th September once again operated a range of routes with a variety of vintage buses and coaches for the public to enjoy.

 SU60+1 A celebration (delayed a year due to Covid) of the Bristol SU, 60 years after the first vehicles entered service

-Rail-Bus Connections: Totnes-Kingsbridge-Salcombe.
-Opportunities to sample the whole or part of the route
+Rail-Bus Connections: Totnes-Kingsbridge-Salcombe with opportunities to sample the whole or part of the route

-The Running Day will be centred on Kingsbridge Bus Station on the Quay, operating services from 11.00 until 18.00 – note a slightly later start than normal.
+The Running Day was centred on Kingsbridge Bus Station on the Quay, operating services from 11.00 until 18.00.

-The extensive network and full timetable give visitors the opportunity to ride on a range of vehicles to spectacular coast and country destinations all around Kingsbridge and the South Hams.
-The routes we plan to use were formerly operated by the Great Western Railway Road Motors, the Western National Omnibus Company and/or other local operators such as Noyce, Tally Ho Coaches and the Coleridge Community Bus.
+The extensive network and full timetable gave visitors the opportunity to ride on a range of vehicles to spectacular coast and country destinations all around Kingsbridge and the South Hams.
+The routes were formerly operated by the Great Western Railway Road Motors, the Western National Omnibus Company and/or other local operators such as Noyce, Tally Ho Coaches and the Coleridge Community Bus.

-● Increased frequency of Totnes rail connections including feeder services at start and end of the day. (see below). ● Services and short workings to sample the Totnes-Kingsbridge-Salcombe connection ● Services to Slapton, Totnes, East Portlemouth, South Pool & Sherford, Goveton, Frogmore, Salcombe, Hope Cove, Soar, Thurlestone, Loddiswell (Station), Modbury, and Moreleigh ● Circular services including Kingsbridge to Goveton via Buckland-tout-Saints and Kingsbridge to Blackawton back through Strete and along the coast. ● A special service to coastal villages East of the Kingsbridge Estuary courtesy of the Coleridge Community Bus (low floor access). ● Additional short workings on popular routes including a circular to Churchstow and another to Aveton Gifford so a greater number of vehicles can be experienced in the course of the day. ● Coach tours to Blackpool Sands and services to Bigbury-on-Sea giving a break to enjoy the seaside. ● Refreshments and an opportunity to enjoy the grounds at Loddiswell Station courtesy of the owners with proceeds going to Loddiswell PTFA to benefit the Pre-and Primary Schools (103). ● Revised timetables, routes and operations reflecting direct and indirect effects of Covid: ● Facemasks to be worn when queuing in close proximity to others and on-board vehicles ● Windows open for ventilation ● Spaced seating (approx. 50% of full vehicle capacity) ● More, shorter trips ● Sanitisation of hand rails between trips ● Avoidance of pinch points due to additional ‘stay-cation’ traffic
+● Services and short workings to sample the Totnes-Kingsbridge-Salcombe connection ● Services to Slapton, Totnes, East Portlemouth, South Pool & Sherford, Goveton, Frogmore, Salcombe, Hope Cove, Soar, Thurlestone, Loddiswell (Station), Modbury, and Moreleigh ● Circular services including Kingsbridge to Goveton via Buckland-tout-Saints and Kingsbridge to Blackawton back through Strete and along the coast. ● A special service to coastal villages East of the Kingsbridge Estuary courtesy of the Coleridge Community Bus (low floor access). ● Additional short workings on popular routes including a circular to Churchstow and another to Aveton Gifford so a greater number of vehicles can be experienced in the course of the day. ● Coach tours to Blackpool Sands and services to Bigbury-on-Sea giving a break to enjoy the seaside. ● Refreshments and an opportunity to enjoy the grounds at Loddiswell Station courtesy of the owners with proceeds going to Loddiswell PTFA to benefit the Pre-and Primary Schools (103). ● Revised timetables, routes and operations reflecting direct and indirect effects of Covid:

 Vehicle entries are now closed.